 - 1. Site-built homes over 400 square feet with a septic letter or sewer connection - 2.
-Manufactured homes if home, property, and power are all in the same name - 3.
+Mobile homes if on a masonry foundation with axles removed - 3.
 Commercial buildings a business license with a signed five-year contract.
 Note: Garages and outbuildings do not qualify for the credit.